 Business of Medicine

-OSHA and CMS COVID-19 Vaccine Mandates: What Healthcare Organizations Need to Know
+OSHA and CMS COVID-19 Vaccine Mandates: Knowledge for Organizations

 UPDATE 12/03/21: As of 11/30/21, a federal district court in Louisiana issued a nationwide preliminary injunction against the Centers for Medicare & Medicaid Services (CMS) Interim Final Rule mandating vaccines for certain covered healthcare providers and facilities except in the 10 states that a federal court in Missouri also enjoined the day before.
 CMS has appealed both of those decisions and has filed motions for stays of the orders.
 In the meantime, like OSHA, CMS has suspended activities related to the implementation and enforcement of the rule pending future developments in the litigation.